bobanetwork/v3-anchorage/.gitbook/contents/hc/2_addsub/1_write-handler.md

 from eth_abi import abi as ethabi
 ```

 The last two, `Web3` and `eth_abi`, are established `PyPI` libraries.
-The third library, `offchain_utils`, was developed by the Boba Foundation.
-You can view the [library](https://github.com/bobanetwork/rundler-hc/blob/boba-develop/hybrid-compute/offchain/offchain_utils.py) on our Github.
+The SDK, was developed by the Boba Foundation.
+You can view the [library](https://github.com/bobanetwork/aa-hc-sdk/tree/main/sdks) on our Github.

 Note: if writing your handler in TypeScript, import the Hybrid Compute SDK and its utility functions like this: